jonathaneunice/jonathans-python/README.md

 ## Testing

-*Libraries for testing codebases and generating test data.*

 Testing is annoying and has a highish learning curve.
 But nothing will imporve your code quality more than solid testing.
 Nothing.